-California authorities respond to 'active shooter' situation in San Jose light rail yard
+California shooting leaves 'multiple' dead at San Jose rail yard; suspect deceased: authorities

-Unclear how many could be injured; Santa Clarita County Sheriff's Office and San Jose Police are on-scene
+Santa Clara County Sheriff's deputies, San Jose Police responded to scene

-California police, sheriff and fire teams are responding to an active shooter situation near a San Jose light rail yard early Wednesday.
+A shooting near a rail yard in San Jose, California early Wednesday resulted in "multiple fatalities" and the suspected gunman is now dead, a Santa Clara County sheriff’s spokesperson confirmed.

+Santa Clara County Sheriff’s spokesman Deputy Russell Davis said he could not specify the number of fatalities and injuries yet.
+No motive is known for the shooting at this time.

-Santa Clara County Sheriff’s deputies are on the scene for "an active shooter investigation" in the area of 100 W. Younger Ave in San Jose, Calif., reported before 7 a.m. local time.
-San Jose Police are also at the scene of a shooting in the area of Younger Avenue and San Pedro Street.
+Deputies were on the scene before 7 a.m. local time for "an active shooter investigation" in the area of 100 W. Younger Ave.
+San Jose Police also responded to the scene of a shooting in the area of Younger Avenue and San Pedro Street.

 CALIFORNIA FAMILY MEMBERS HOLD VIGIL FOR BOY, 6, SHOT DEAD IN APPARENT ROAD-RAGE INCIDENT